-You must be enrolled in Medicare Part A and B to join.
+You must be enrolled in Medicare Part A and B to join a Medicare Advantage Plan.
 These plans are part of the government’s Medicare program, but they are offered and managed through approved private insurers, like Cigna, and may offer plan extras not found in Original Medicare.

 Medicare Advantage Plan

-These plans are part of the government's Medicare program, but are offered and managed through private insurers and may offer plan extras not found in Original Medicare.
-You must be enrolled in Medicare Parts A and B to join.
+These plans are part of the government's Medicare program, but are offered and managed through private insurers, like Cigna.
+Medicare Advantage Plans may include plan extras not found in Original Medicare.
+You must be enrolled in Medicare Part A and Part B to join.

-- You do not need to buy a plan to supplement Medicare Part A and Part B (a Medicare Supplemental plan)
+- You do not need to buy additional insurance to supplement Medicare Part A and Part B (a Medicare Supplement policy).

-- You will continue to pay the Part B monthly premium and you may also have to pay the Medicare Advantage plan’s premium.
+- You will continue to pay the Original Medicare Part B monthly premium and you may also have to pay the Medicare Advantage plan’s premium.

-- Like Part A and Part B, you will usually have to pay some out-of-pocket costs (such as copayments or coinsurance) for certain services.
+- Like Original Medicare (Part A and Part B), you will usually have to pay some out-of-pocket costs (such as copayments or coinsurance) for certain services.